quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.md

   The values are used as input for the `setTrigger` sequencer instruction.

 - The `trigger` property specifies for a sequencer which digital trigger to wait for.
-  This value is used as input parameter for the `waitDigTrigger` sequencer instruction.
+  This value is used as the input parameter for the `waitDigTrigger` sequencer instruction.

 ```{eval-rst}
 .. autoclass:: quantify_scheduler.backends.types.zhinst.Output